 Best of all, we will no longer be wasting over $400 billion in excessive administrative costs annually.

 Best of all, by focusing our efforts on prevention and wellness instead of emergency services, our life expectancy increases.
 A happier, HEALTHIER nation for all is possible.
 Let’s make it happen together.

-A strong economy and a robust democracy depend on well educated and socially engaged citizens, so we must maintain and expand fully funded, high-quality, PreK-12 public school education.
+A strong economy and a robust democracy depend on well-educated and socially engaged citizens, which is why we must offer accessible fully funded, high-quality, PreK-12 public school education across the nation.

 I support measures to ensure every student has access to a fully funded, equitable public education that is not threatened by market-based reforms such as vouchers or turnarounds by entities that divert public funds to private enterprise.
 I will fight for increased funding to end inequities in the current segregated and unequal system that favors those with race or class privilege.
 I believe that resources should be distributed according to need, and particularly to those historically under-resourced by the impact of structural, racial and economic discrimination and disinvestment.
 Public schools should be responsive to the community, not the marketplace.

 Our district is struggling.
 Five of the ten poorest counties in Minnesota are located right here, in the 8th Congressional District.
 In four counties, the median starting wage is $12.15, the lowest of all of Minnesota’s 13 economic regions.

 Minnesotans frequently have to work two, even three, jobs, just to make it through the month.
 And often, these jobs don’t even afford our citizens the benefits they deserve.
 Because of our district’s economic instability, we’re seeing young people abandon our district, leaving in droves for urban areas.

 We must revitalize our district by transforming it into an appealing destination for the next generation of workers.